 Specific training: The specific training will be the PhD project itself.
-The candidate will be cosupervised scientifically by the GENERALITAAT PI (Pr Oscar Camara from UPF) and Dr Gonzalo Maso Talou from the Auckland Bioengineering Institute (ABI, New Zealand).
+The candidate will be supervised scientifically by the GENERALITAAT PI (Pr Oscar Camara from UPF).
 The primary workplace will be the DTIC department at UPF.
 However, the student will be asked to spend at least one day per week at the local hospitals involved in GENERALITAAT.
 The scientific follow-up of the student will consist of weekly meetings and will be supplemented by periodic revisions of a career development plan.
 The specific training will also comprise the active participation in international congresses and strong guidance for scientific publishing.
 It will also include a short one-month stay during the first year at the research group of Pr Rasmus Paulsen at DTU (Denmark), to collaborate on the AI-based generation of medical images and federated learning.
 Additionally, during the third year, the PhD will undertake a five-month stay at the ABI on the development of fast fluid models.